lorozcosanchez/lorozcosanchez.github.io/_pages/about.md

 👨🏻‍🎓 As of next fall, I will be attending UC Irvine for graduate school.
 I will be studying with the goal of obtaining a Ph.D in Political Science with a concentration in American politics.

-🎮 Outside of academia, I spend my time playing video games, going on nature walks, reading books, and playing with my cat.
+🎮 Outside of academia, I spend my time playing video games, working on cars, cooking, gardening, reading books, and playing with my cat.

-📖 Book I am currently reading: The Jakarta Method by Vincent Bevins
+📖 Books I am currently reading: The Jakarta Method by Vincent Bevins and Esperanza.
+La Autobiografía del Papa Francisco (Hope by Pope Francis)

-## Thank you for visiting my website!
-It is still a work in progress; as time passes, more content will be added.
+Thank you for visiting my website!
+It is still a work in progress, and more content will be added as time passes.